stereobooster/astro-digital-garden/packages/website/src/content/docs/recipes/faceted-search.md

 ## TODO

-- [x] I created [basic proof of convept using facets and InstantSearch](https://github.com/stereobooster/astro-digital-garden/tree/faceted-search-experiment).
+- [x] I created [basic proof of concept using facets and InstantSearch](https://github.com/stereobooster/astro-digital-garden/tree/faceted-search-experiment).
 I don't like it, though.
 It supports facets for:
   - tags
   - date
 - [ ] I still can use `facets` or `pagefind`, but I need different UI.